dr-rodriguez/AstrodbKit2/docs/index.rst

 The better approach is to define a lookup table that will store the companion identifiers which will be used as the foreign keys.
 For example, a CompanionList table that both CompanionParameters and CompanionRelationship can refer to.
-This would be a reference table, similar to Telescopes or Publications, while CompanionParameters and CompanionRelationship would be object tables that require tying back to a specific source in the Sources table.
+This would be a lookup table, similar to Telescopes or Publications, while CompanionParameters and CompanionRelationship would be object tables that require tying back to a specific source in the Sources table.
 Essentially, this is normalizing the database a bit further and serves to avoid some common issues with foreign keys.

 Reference/API